cognitedata/toolkit/README.md

 the modules in `pkg_name2`, which will be loaded before `another_base_module`.
 Finally, `pkg_name3` modules will be loaded.
 If a module is loaded through more than one package, the first time it is loaded will be the only time it is loaded.

+### Module configuration files

+In each module directory, each type needs a separate firectory, e.g. raw, transformations, etc. In each directory, you can use prefixes of type 1.<filename.suffix>, 2.<filename2.suffix> to control the order of deployment.
+If the configurations have a dependent file, e.g. for transformations where a transformation can have a .sql file with the SQL code, the dependent file should have a filename of the external_id of the entity it is associated with.

+Example:
+`2.tutorial-load-asset2children.yaml` defines the transformation with the external_id `tutorial-load-asset2children`.
+The SQL code for the transformation should be in the file `tutorial-load-asset2children.sql` (without the numeric prefix).

+For RAW tables, you can only load table definitions for a single database in each module.
+The database name should be configured in the module's `config.yaml` using the `raw_db` key.
+It is possible to load example data in the table by having a file with multiple lines as sample data.